waldenjoy/android-face-fusion/README.md

 # Android Face Fusion

 Android app for face swapping using ONNX models on-device.
+Now with NNAPI speedups!
 Port of the Python [FaceFusion](https://github.com/facefusion/facefusion) pipeline.

+NNAPI speedups are in Face detection (SCRFD) and Face embedding (ArcFace).
+This provides a 5-6 seconds decrease in the time it takes to swap the face.
+Since I vibe-coded most of the changes, i didn't tackle changing INSWapper.

+If NNAPI support is not availabe on your device, it should drop back to CPU; I did not test that though.

 ## Quick Start